anonymous-ninerec/NineRec/README.md

-# NineRec: A Suite of Transfer Learning Datasets for Modality-Based Recommender Systems
+# NineRec: A Benchmark Dataset Suite for Evaluating Transferable Recommendation

 This repository is intended for anonymous review purposes.
 We have only provided a partial dataset for the purpose of review.
 Upon acceptance, we will make all the data available for download.
 Additionally, we will provide a usage license strictly for research purposes, similar to ImageNet's terms.